JoshuaMichaelHall-Tech/6-7-coding-challenge/README.md

 - [About The Challenge](ABOUT.md): Philosophy and motivation
 - [Getting Started Guide](docs/getting-started.md): Detailed setup instructions
+- [Customization Guide](docs/CUSTOMIZATION.md): How to tailor the challenge to your needs
 - [Scripts Documentation](scripts/README.md): Description of all scripts

+## Creating Your Own Challenge

+To create your own 6/7 Coding Challenge:

+1. Use this repository as a template on GitHub
+2. Clone your new repository
+3. Follow the installation instructions above
+4. Customize the configuration to match your preferences
+5. Start your journey with `ccstart`

 ## Acknowledgements